FunnyGopher/WhatsShakin/README.md

 # WhatsShakin
 An example app for CSC330 Mobile Development.
-The application shows recent earthquakes.
+The application shows a list of recent earthquakes.